 Mr. Brophy's career comprises over twenty-five years of experience in the natural resources sector, focused primarily on advancing and de-risking development-stage projects.
 He is an experienced executive with a successful track record of project management, building and leading teams, and has many years of experience with Environmental Social Governance ("ESG") initiatives, such as Corporate Social Responsibility (CSR), Indigenous, government and stakeholder relations.
-Mr. Brophy is currently CEO of the Company and President of Ram River Coal Corp., a private Canadian company with a steel-making coal project located in Alberta, Canada.
-He also serves as Chief Financial Officer and a director for Supernova Metals Corp, (CSE: SUPR), a junior exploration company with assets in Canada and the US.
+Mr. Brophy is currently CEO of the Company and President and a director of Ram River Coal Corp., a private Canadian company with a steel-making coal project located in Alberta, Canada.
+He also serves as a director for Supernova Metals Corp, (CSE: SUPR), a junior exploration company with assets in Canada and the US, and as a director of Blanton Resources Corp.
+(CSE: BLNT).